 Leasing or buying real estate

-- City of Opportunities (available only in Portuguese) - Lisbon’s City Council real estate initiative
+- City of Opportunities (only available in Portuguese) - Lisbon’s City Council real estate initiative

 - Baía do Tejo - business and logistic parks

-Invest Lisboa’s virtual offices are a cost effective option for companies wishing to set up a business in Lisbon, but who do not need actual premises.
+The Portuguese Chamber of Commerce and industry's virtual offices are a cost effective option for companies wishing to set up a business in Lisbon, but who do not need actual premises.
+For more information, please contact the Chamber of Commerce.

 Who does not need a visa?